c1cad4/cybchat/WHITEPAPER.md

 ## 2. Protocol Stack

-The BitChat Protocol is a four-layer stack.
+The CybChat Protocol is a four-layer stack.
 This layered approach separates concerns, allowing for modularity and future extensibility.

 ```mermaid
 graph TD